 Utopia was initially formed because Todd Rundgren felt a need to rock progressively, some would argue excessively.
 Which was definitely the case come 1977’s Ra, their third album, with material ranging from an overlong children’s fantasy concerning a glass guitar to a genuine communion with the sun god of ancient Egypt.
 The singular highlight was Hiroshima, a blistering, metal-infused ode (with guitar and keyboard freakouts) to the worst split second in the history of mankind (also Nagasaki, three days later).
 Don’t you ever f***ing forget.

 Peter Hammill (aka The Jesus of angst) actually has fun here in a track from his first solo album Pawn Hearts.
-Dating back to 1971 (the same year that Hammill’s band Van der Graaf Generator officially called it quits, though they would return by mid-decade to further trouble our dreams), Philip Random wouldn’t actually hear Imperial Zeppelin until at least 1979 at which point it quickly became a key part of the soundtrack to his short, albeit rich “tea drinking period”.
+Dating back to 1971 (the same year that Hammill’s band Van der Graaf Generator called it quits for a while, though they would return to further trouble our dreams), Philip Random wouldn’t actually hear Imperial Zeppelin until at least 1979 at which point it quickly became a key part of the soundtrack to his short, albeit rich “tea drinking period”.